vriosmanno-rh/ocp-3.11-rpms/README.md

 ocp-3.11-rpms
 =========

-Role to copy all required OCP 3.11 RPM repos from Red Hat to local disk for disconnected installation.
+An Ansible role to copy all required OCP 3.11 RPM repos from Red Hat to local disk for disconnected installation.

 Requirements
 ------------